RESPOND 2.5.1

 model->SetState(initial_state);

-// To also clear history
+// To also clear history and timesteps

 model->CreateDefaultHistories();